NoroffFEU/social-media-client/README.md

 BASEURL=http://127.0.0.1:8080/
 ```

-These can be run through the Cypress interface using
+These can be run through the Cypress interface using;

 ```
 npm run test-e2e
 ```

-Alternatively they can be run in the command line using
+Alternatively they can be run in the command line using;

 ```
 npm run test-e2e-cli